Categorical Optimization with Bayesian Anchored Latent Trust Regions for Structural Design under High-Dimensional Uncertainty: Problem formulation

+where $\kappa\geq0$ is a hyperparameter controlling the exploration level.
+In COBALT, this acquisition is never optimized over the surrounding continuous latent space; it is minimized only over anchored catalog configurations that can be assembled and analyzed as finite-element structures.

-\subsection{High-Dimensional BO with Decompositions}
+\subsection{High-dimensional BO with decompositions}

 BO in high-dimensional spaces is an active area of research.
 In categorical structural optimization, the dimensionality increases with the number of grouped members or components whose cross-sections must be selected from catalogs.
 Decomposition-based strategies are therefore introduced to model a large categorical combination as several lower-dimensional subproblems.
-Specifically, a decomposition $g$ over $e$ design components is a collection of sets $c$, called sub-components, consisting of categorical variable indices $i \in \{1, 2, \dots, e\}$.
-Decomposition-based BO assumes that the black-box function decomposes according to $g$: $f(\textbf{Z}) = \sum_{c \in g} f_c\left(\textbf{Z}_{[c]}\right)$, where $\textbf{Z}_{[c]}$ extracts the latent attributes corresponding only to the categorical variables that appear in index set $c$.
+Specifically, a decomposition $g=\{c_1,\ldots,c_{|g|}\}$ over $e$ categorical variables is a collection of non-empty index subsets $c\subseteq\{1,2,\ldots,e\}$.
+For any subset $c$, $\textbf{Z}_{[c]}$ denotes the sub-vector of $\textbf{Z}$ containing only the anchored latent coordinates associated with the variables whose indices belong to $c$.
+Decomposition-based BO approximates the robust structural response by an additive surrogate, $f(\textbf{Z}) \approx \sum_{c \in g} f_c\left(\textbf{Z}_{[c]}\right)$.
+This approximation is used only for statistical learning; the MC-FEA oracle still evaluates the complete assembled structure.